 This is the first sunset viewpoint in this list for which you have to put in a little bit more effort to get there to watch the sunset.
-Pico Ruivo is with 1862 meters above sea level the highest peak on Madeira Island offering a panoramic view on the mountain range and Atlantic Ocean.
+Pico Ruivo is with 1862 meters above sea level the highest peak on Madeira Island.
+It offers a panoramic view on the mountain range and Atlantic Ocean.
 So, if you’d rather spend some time in the mountains watching the sunset instead along the coast, then head up to Pico Ruivo!
-The easiest way to get to Pico Ruivo is from Achada do Teixeira which is only a 30 – 40 minute hike to the highest peak of Madeira.
+The easiest way to get to Pico Ruivo is from Achada do Teixeira.
+This is only a 30 – 40 minute hike to the highest peak of Madeira.
 Don’t forget to bring a headlamp so you have some light for on your way back.

 Raposeira sunset viewpoint

-Raposeira viewpoint is located along the south coast of Madeira island, but because it is orientated towards the south west, you can see a great sunset from this spot.
-It’s a short 10 minute walk down from the parking spot along a dirt trail to the viewpoint which is a kind of platform where you can relax and take in the views.
+Raposeira viewpoint is located along the south coast of Madeira Island.
+Because it is orientated towards the south west, you can see a great sunset from this spot.
+It’s a short 10 minute walk down from the parking spot along a dirt trail to the viewpoint.
+It’s a kind of platform where you can relax and take in the views.
 Also here are no facilities around so bring your own drinks and enjoy the wonderful sunset view.